BuchPa/NumSim16/README.md

 1. ```git clone https://github.com/BuchPa/NumSim16.git```
 2. ```cd NumSim16```
 3. ```mkdir CSV```
-4. Compile the main program and the helper program Magrathea.
+4. Compile the main program and the helper programs Magrathea and random.
 See section "Compile" for instructions
 5. ```doxygen doxyfile``` if you want source code documentation in a navigatable format like HTML.
 The created documentation can be found in the folder ```doc```.

 ## Compile